-Throughout the year on Fridays, interns convene for training seminars which in the past have rotated among the three locations.
+Throughout the year on Fridays, interns convene for training seminars.
 Interns also come together with the psychology staff for case presentations throughout the training year.
-At present, site-wide trainings, meetings, and other presentations are conducted remotely via the Zoom and Microsoft Teams platforms.
+At present, site-wide trainings, meetings, and other presentations are conducted both remotely via the Zoom or Microsoft Teams platforms, and in-person.